REFUSAL OR SUSPENSION OF SERVICE

-Immediate suspension of service may occur when a customer's conduct
+Immediate suspension of service may occur when a rider's conduct

-- inflicts serious harm on a customer, GRTA or provider employee, or others,
+- inflicts serious harm on another rider, GRTA employee, provider employee, or others

-- results in serious damage to GRTA or contracted provider property,
+- results in serious damage to GRTA property or contracted provider property

 - creates an immediate actual risk to safety or